8 of the Most Stylish Stays in Georgia

 Pack your bags now!

 "Airport hotel" takes on new meaning at this chic property on the campus of Porsche North America in Hapeville, just a stone's throw from Hartsfield Jackson Atlanta International Airport.
-Solis Two Porsche Drive is the company's first North American property and overlooks the Porsche Experience Center’s test track.
+Kimpton Overland Hotel Atlanta Airport has motorsports-inspired design and overlooks the Porsche Experience Center’s test track.
+Wind down with a signature cocktail in the rooftop bar with panoramic views of the action on the track and the airport.

 "Shop 'til you drop" isn't usually taken literally, but that's now a possibility at this suburban Atlanta shopping district.
 The Hotel at Avalon is a member of Marriott’s Autograph Collection, meaning you can earn points while staying at a wholly unique property.
 Set in the heart of Avalon, guests have some of Alpharetta's best dining and shopping at their fingertips.